learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

     - We want to be in control
 - Simply having heard of the concept doesn't mean you are living it.
     - Even more important, see if you are living what you know.
-- When you earn a dollar, the first perons you pay is you.
+- When you earn a dollar, the first person you pay is you.
     - Otherwise it may seem like everyone is getting paid but the person who earned the paycheck.
     - You need to set up a system that guarantees you'll get paid - a system in which you pay yourself automatically.
     - The issue with most financial planning systems is that they focus on numbers.
 Instead think about hours of your life.
 Measure savings by -